Profile photo of Frederick Charles Bell

 Celebration of Life Details

-We invite you to share a story, a memory, or a smile—whether funny, heartfelt, or somewhere in between—as we reflect, connect, and celebrate a life so well lived and so deeply loved.
+Afterward, a buffet lunch will be served as we continue to reflect, connect, and celebrate a life so well lived and so deeply loved.

 Location